ashokponkumar/cloud-monitoring/analyze_metrics_ov.md

 * A panel is the basic visualization resource to monitor metrics.
 * A dashboard can be tagged and include annotations that include data that you can use to correlate data across panels.

 You can define the following types of panels: text, graph, table, singlestat.
 Each panel offers different styles and formatting options that you can customize.
-Panels can be static or dynamic.

 The amount of data that is displayed in a panel is determined by the query and the time range that is set.
 You can set a common time range for all panels at the dashboard level, or individual time ranges per panel.